Researchers Develop New Method to Increase Electro-Optical Device Efficiency

 The removal of the first piece of silicon was achieved with a combination of wet and dry etching processes used in microchip manufacturing for microelectronics.
 These processes require extreme caution so that the thin iron oxide, which is only about 10 nanometers thick, is not damaged.
 It is also important to avoid creating microscopic cracks in this process.
-To this end, a unique manufacturing process was developed at the Technion, using silica (SiO2) and alumina (Al2O3) protection layers, as shown in Figure 2.
+To this end, a unique manufacturing process was developed at the Technion, using silica (SiO2) and alumina (Al2O3) protection layers.
 This process was developed by the professional team at the Sara and Moshe Zisapel Nanoelectronics Center and the Wolfson Microelectronics Center at the Technion.

 The process was demonstrated by the production of a photoelectrochemical solar cell for splitting water, based on a thin layer of iron oxide (about 10 nanometers in thickness) on a mirror of silver and gold alloy.
 Beyond this specific example, presented in the Advanced Materials article, the new process is a breakthrough in the production and development of meta-materials that combine metal layers, semiconductors, and insulating materials to create electro-optical devices and innovative nanophotonic structures.